openlookeng/hetu-core/hetu-docs/en/indexer/bitmap.md

 select * from hive.hindex.users where age<25
 select * from hive.hindex.users where age>=21
 select * from hive.hindex.users where age<=24
-select * from hive.hindex.users where age between (20, 25)
+select * from hive.hindex.users where age between 20 AND 25
 select * from hive.hindex.users where age in (22, 23)
 ```